1. Overview of the IMF as a Financial Institution

 Over the years, a number of measures have allowed the IMF to diversify its sources of income.
 In 1978, the Second Amendment to the IMF’s Articles of Agreement authorized establishment of the Investment Account (IA).
 The Investment Account was activated in 2006 (largely in light of the deterioration in the IMF’s income position as a result of a decline in credit outstanding) with a transfer from the General Resources Account of SDR 5.9 billion.
 In 2008, the Executive Board endorsed a new income model to allow the IMF to diversify its sources of income through the establishment of an endowment in the Investment Account funded with the profits from a limited sale of gold holdings and to expand investment authority to enhance returns.

 Broadening the IMF’s investment authority required an amendment to the Articles of Agreement, which became effective in 2011, following ratification by the required majorities of the members.
 The amendment authorized expansion of the range of instruments in which the IMF could invest according to the rules and regulations to be adopted by the Executive Board.
-New rules and regulations for the Investment Account came into effect in January 2013 and were amended in March 2014.
+New rules and regulations for the Investment Account came into effect in January 2013.

 1.4.5 Financial Risk Management (Chapter 6)